IMMEDIATE LEGAL QUESTIONS FOR INDIAN STAFFING COMPANIES

 ESI PENAL PROVISIONS

-What is the sanction i.e the punishment for non compliance of the ESI Act ?
+What is the sanction, i.e., the punishment for non-compliance of the ESI Act?

-Thus, if any employer, whose factory or establishment is coverable, knowingly makes a false representation / statement about the coverage, he is liable to be punished under this section.
+Thus, if any employer, whose factory or establishment is coverable, knowingly makes a false representation/statement about the coverage, he is liable to be punished under this section.

-A complaint for any offence under the Act has to be filed in writing in any court having jurisdiction but not inferior to that of Metropolitan Magistrate or First Class Judicial Magistrate.
+A complaint for any offence under the Act has to be filed in writing in any court having jurisdiction but not inferior to that of the Metropolitan Magistrate or First Class Judicial Magistrate.

 Advocates & Notaries & Legal Consultants for Recruiting & Staffing Industry